Ecobee 3 Review - A Hands-On Experience From Hell

 - HVAC Maintenance (receive service reminders every X amount of months)

 - Furnace Filter Reminders

 - UV lamp Reminders

-- Low-Temperature Alerts (let me know if the temperature falls below X)
+- Low-Temperature Alerts (let you know if the temperature falls below X)

 - High-Temperature Alerts